 Do not cosign for no one.

 And I mean no one.
-My mother taught me this early on.
 Don’t do it.
-Unless it is for your spouse or something.
-But do not co-sign for your baby daddy, boyfriend, and his mother and in some cases not even your mother.
+Unless it is for your spouse other wise, do not co-sign for your baby daddy, boyfriend, and his mother and in some cases not even your mother.
 I have seen a parents jack up their children’s credit before.
 Think of it this way, if they cannot even take care of their credit then why would they take care of yours.
 That is what co-signing is essentially.
-The person has ruined their credit and now they want you to co-sign so they can ruin yours.
+The person has ruined and they cannot get anything on their own merit, so now need yours.

 True Story- My son’s father way back when ask me to co-sign for him a car.
 I told him no. Then he said that if it was me that he would co-sign for me, in fact he said he would co-sign for anyone.
 And that is the prime example of why he has bad credit, because he is out there co-signing for everyone.
 And we do not even see each other now, so that co-signing mistake would have continued to haunt me and my credit to this day.

 Just Say No to Credit– Credit cards can break you.
 If you run up credit cards and do not pay them off in the SAME MONTH then you are running up your debt ratio.
 As that balance rises on the credit card that means you are digging yourself deeper and deeper into debt, and making the minimum payment is NOT helping your credit.
 Instead do not get credit cards.
-I have no credits cards.
-If I cannot pay for it, then I do not need it.
-If there is something I really want but cannot afford then I save and pay for it when I can afford it.
+If you must have one only charge the amount that you can pay off per month.

 Exceptions- There are times when credit cards are good.
-When you do not have any credit and you need some.
+When you do not have any credit and you need to build your credit.
 You can get a credit card, charge a few things on it and pay off the WHOLE balance in the SAME MONTH you charged it up.
 This has a positive impact on your credit score.

 Pay it off or do not pay it at all- This sounds like a backward concept but if you have an outstanding balance on your credit that you have not paid in a while do not pay it until you can pay the whole thing.
 After a while the impact that the outstanding balance has on your credit becomes less and less if you do not pay it.
 For example if you owe Comcast $500 in 2014 and you let it sit unpaid an untouched until 2016 the effect that it has on your credit is less significant.
 But if in 2016 you put $100 toward that Comcast bill then you have reactivated it again and even though your debt is less it effects your credit in a negative way because it shows as a recent unpaid balance because you made a partial payment.
 Instead wait until you have the full $500 and pay Comcast off in full which will give your credit score a boost.